Xilinx/Vitis-AI/3.5/html/_sources/docs/ref_design_docs/README_DPUCV2DX8G.md.txt

 #### 5.2.3 Run ResNet50 Example

-The TRD project has generated the matching model file in '$TRD_HOME/app' path for the default settings.
-If the settings of DPUCV2DX8G are modified, the model needs to be created according to the fingerprint in 'arch.json'.
+The reference design project has generated the matching model file in '$TRD_HOME/app' path, pre-configured with default settings.
+If the configuration of the DPUCV2DX8G is modified, the model needs to be compiled with the new fingerprint file, 'arch.json'.

-This section is about how to run the ResNet50 example.
+In this section, we will execute this example.

-Use the balenaEtcher tool to flash '$TRD_HOME/vitis_prj/package_out/sd_card.img.gz' into SD card, insert the SD card with the image into the destination board and power-on it.
+Use the balenaEtcher tool to flash '$TRD_HOME/vitis_prj/package_out/sd_card.img.gz' into SD card, insert the SD card with the image into the destination board and power up the board.
-After Linux booting on board, copy the folder '$TRD_HOME/app' in this TRD to the target folder "~/", and run the following commands:
+After Linux boots, copy the folder '$TRD_HOME/app' in this reference design to the target folder "~/", and run the following commands:

 ```
 % cd ~/app/model/